slowernews/wisdom-tldr/README.md

 > *'Lazy is what the jealous call efficiency.'*

+> *'Productivity is different from workflow engineering.'*

+Delegate.

 > *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*

-> *'Productivity is different from workflow engineering.'*

 > *'Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.'*